agentmodels/agentmodels.org/chapters/04-mdp.md

 ## Sequential Decision Problems: Introduction
 The previous [chapter](/chapters/03-one-shot-planning) chapter introduced agent models for solving very simple decision problems.
 The rest of the tutorial looks at more complex and interesting problems.
 Later chapters will look at problems where the outcome depends on the decison of another rational agent (as in *game theory*).
 The next few chapters look at single-agent problems that are *sequential* rather than *one-shot*.
 In sequential decision problems, an agent's choice of action *now* depends on the action they'll choose in the future.
 (Agents must *co-ordinate* with their future selves).

 As a simple illustration of a sequential decision problem, suppose that an agent, Alice, is looking for somewhere to eat.
 Alice gets out of work in a particular location (labeled "start").
 She knows the streets and the restaurants nearby.
-So the decision she faces is to choose a restaurant that (a) she likes, and (b) is not too long a walk.
+Her decision problem is to take a sequence of actions such that (a) she eats at a restaurant she likes, (b) she does not spend too much time walking.
+Here is a visualization of the street layout, including Alice's starting location and the nearby restaurants.

+[gridworld image]

+We represent Alice's decision problem as a Markov Decision Process (MDP) and specifically as a discrete "Gridworld" environment.
+An MDP is characterized by a tuple $$(S,A(s),T(s,a),U(s,a)$$, including the *states*, the *actions* in each state, the *transition function*, and the *utility* or *reward* function.
+In our example, the states $$S$$ are Alice's locations on the grid.
+At each state, Alice selects an action $$a \in {up, down, left, right}$$, which move Alice around the grid (according to transition function $$T$$).
+We assume that Alice's actions, as well as the transitions and utilities of restaurants, are all deterministic.
+However, we will describe an agent model (and implementation in WebPPL) that solves the general case of an MDP with stochastic transitions, actions and rewards.

+[Footnote: The problem is called a "Markov Decision Process" because the environment it describes satisfies the *Markov assumption*.
+That is, the current state $$s \in S$$ fully characterizes the distribution on rewards and the conditional distribution on state transitions given actions.]

+As with the one-shot decisions of the previous chapter, the agent in an MDP will choose actions that maximize expected utility.
+This depends on the total utility over the sequence of states the agent visits.
+Formally, let $$EU_{s}[a]$$ be the expected (total) utility of action $$a$$ in state $$s$$.
+The agent's choice is a softmax function of this expected utility:

+$$
+C(a; s) \propto e^{\alpha EU_{s}[a]}
+$$

+The expected utility depends (recursively) the current and the future utility:

+$$
+EU_{s}[a] = U(s, a) + E_{s', a'}(EU_{s'}[a'])
+$$
+with the next state $s' \sim T(s, a)$ and $a' \sim C(s')$.

+[ code for make gridworld. depiction of restaurant gridworld.
+Gridworld.
+Variant on the restaurant "donut" domain.
+(Because probably we don't want people distracted by those features).
+Could have a similar loop, but on left rather than right.
+Maybe make the two ways to Veg Cafe pretty close.
+]